minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/semin-murtic/USART/informational_requirements.rst

    :references:
    :verification-and-validation:

-   The CR1 is a critical regiter used to configure basic parameters for USART communication.
+   The CR1 is a critical regiter used to configure Baud Rate, Data bits, Stop bits, Parity, Mode of communication for USART communication.

 .. req:: label